NayCS/liriNodeApp/README.md

 LIRI is a Language Interpretation and Recognition Interface.

-It connects to the Spotify and IMDb APIs.
+It connects to the Spotify API.